RelationalAI/rai-sdk-javascript/README.md

-# The RelationalAI Software Development Kit for Javascript
+# The RelationalAI Software Development Kit for JavaScript

-The RelationalAI (RAI) SDK for Javascript enables developers to access the RAI REST APIs from Javascript both for Node.js and web.
+The RelationalAI (RAI) SDK for JavaScript enables developers to access the RAI REST APIs from JavaScript both for Node.js and web.
 The SDK provides first class TypeScript support.

-- You can find RelationalAI Javascript SDK documentation at
+- You can find RelationalAI JavaScript SDK documentation at
   <https://docs.relational.ai/rkgms/sdk/js-sdk> **TODO**
 - You can find RelationalAI product documentation at
   <https://docs.relational.ai>